tae-h-yang/tae-h-yang.github.io/_pages/about.md

 #     title: "High-Speed Off-Road Navigation"
 ---

 Hi!
-I'm Tae, a Master's student in Computer Science (AI specialization) at Stanford University and a recent graduate from Northeastern University, where I earned my B.S. in Computer Engineering with a minor in Robotics.
-I'm passionate about developing and researching intelligent robotic systems, with a particular focus on the perception stack.
+I'm Tae, a Master's student in Computer Science (AI specialization) at Stanford University.
+I earned my B.S. in Computer Engineering with a minor in Robotics from Northeastern University.
+I'm passionate about developing and researching embodied AI, with a focus on robot learning.

 ---